MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/prod-env/appserver/index.md

 * [Running the Server Configuration Tool](#running-the-server-configuration-tool)
 * [Applying a fix pack by using the Server Configuration Tool](#applying-a-fix-pack-by-using-the-server-configuration-tool)

+### Supported operating systems
+{: #supported-operating-systems }
+You can use the Server Configuration Tool if you are on the following operating systems:

+* Windows x86 or x86-64
+* macOS x86-64
+* Linux x86 or Linux x86-64

+The tool is not available on other operating systems.
+You need to use Ant tasks to install the {{ site.data.keys.mf_server }} components as described in [Installing with Ant Tasks](#installing-with-ant-tasks).

 The ServerConfigurationTool (SCT) launcher on Mac OS mandates to install the legacy Java SE 6 runtime.
 You may see the below message when you launch the SCT launcher on Mac OS.

 ![Message SCT - Mac OS](message-sct-mac.png)